syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/searching.md

 **IgnoreCase** |`IgnoreCase` specifies whether the search operation needs to be case-sensitive or case-insensitive.
 **IgnoreAccent** |`IgnoreAccent`property will ignore the diacritic characters or accents in the text during a search operation.

-The following example demonstrates how to set an initial search in the grid using the `searchSettings` property.
-The `searchSettings` property is set with the following values:
+The following example demonstrates how to set an initial search in the grid using the `SearchSettings` property.
+The `SearchSettings` property is set with the following values:

 1. `Fields`: **CustomerID** specifies that the search should be performed only in the 'CustomerID' field.
 2. `Operator`: **contains** indicates that the search should find records that contain the specified search key.